Tuesday, April 7, 2020

 Karl Joseph Von Hefele, A History of the Councils of the Church From the Original Documents, vol. 5: A.D.
 626 to the Close of the of the Second Council of Nicea, A.D.
 787

-As some RC/EO apologists tie veneration of images into with the veneration of the consecrated Host, be sure to check out the following essays examining the purported biblical and patristic evidence for the Mass as propitiatory sacrifice and Transubstantiation:
+As some RC/EO apologists tie veneration of images to the veneration of the consecrated Host, be sure to check out the following essays examining the purported biblical and patristic evidence for the Mass as propitiatory sacrifice and Transubstantiation:

 Responses to Robert Sungenis, Not By Bread Alone (2000/2009)